Designer Spotlight: Kitchen Transformation Comes to an 1847 New York Home

 Throughout the design, we positioned a lazy susan, spice rack pull-out, and trash base pull-out.
 The cabinets along the exterior wall between the windows feature frosted glass to conceal the contents inside.
 On the other side of the peninsula is a short row of pantry cabinets for added storage.
 The Florence hardware from CliqStudios.com in Brushed Antique Copper was the finishing touch for the cabinets.
 The peninsula also holds a wine fridge, which sits across from an induction cooktop.
 Adjacent to this is a second prep sink and double ovens.

-Terry was very pleased with the quality and design service I provided.
+Terry said he is very happy with the quality and design service with CliqStudios.
 He said he was “very pleased with the quality of the cabinets and the excellent design service [I] provided.”
 When I saw the pictures of the final kitchen, I was blown away.
 All of his selections came together so well.
 I’m incredibly happy to have been a part of the project.

 Author: Nikki Schnitzler is a kitchen designer at CliqStudios.com